bondy-io/bondy_docs/docs/concepts/what_is_bondy.md

 ---

 # What is Bondy
-Bondy is an open source, always-on and scalable **application networking platform** connecting all elements of a distributed application—offering event and service mesh capabilities combined.
+Bondy is an open-source, always-on and scalable **application networking platform** connecting all elements of a distributed application—offering event and service mesh capabilities combined.

 ## What does Bondy do?
 Bondy routes application messages between Internet-connected devices such as browsers, phones, servers and IoT (Internet of Things) devices in realtime by creating an application network.